connorh9/receipt-processor-challenge/README.md

 python app.py
 ```

-To run the test script, simply run python test_script.py while the docker container is running.
+To run the test script, simply run python test_script.py in bash while the docker container is running.

 # Explanations
 There are a few choices I made during the development cycle which can be justified.
-For starters, I decided on using a slim version of python as this is a simple project
-and I wanted to only use the packages I really needed, which helped reduce size.
+For starters, I decided on using a slim version of python as this is a simple project and I wanted to only use the packages I really needed, which helped reduce size.

-I chose unit tests to keep
+I chose unit testing to aide in the organization and coverage of the testing of the program.

+I coded this project in Python using Flask due to more familiarity with those than Go.
+While I have some Go understanding, I am more comfortable with other languages.

+# About Me
+I am a recent graduate from the University of Wisconsin - Madison with a Bachelors degree in Computer Science.
+I have a passion for solving real-world problems with the coding skills I've developed.
+Currently, my main languages which I use are Python, JavaScript, and C. Many projects of mine have been developed in React or React Native using Expo.
+My preferred framework for backend applications has been Flask.
+I am currently looking for a junior engineering role as a path to entry in the industry.
+Thank you.

 # Receipt Processor